 Data are checked for accuracy at several levels.
-Campbell Scientific dataloggers assign out-of-range data either 6999, 9999 or -9999 or NAN.
 Programs used to process data contain range-checking steps.
 These steps produce a temporary dataset that put out-of-range data and data that are beyond a reasonable range equal to missing values.
 These data are then checked and missing values are reviewed.
 At the end of each year, data are compared with data from previous years and other nearby weather stations to check for outliers and drift.
 All outliers are checked and, if for any reason the value is suspect, the value is replaced with a missing value code.